davidbenini/resume/README.md

 - Performed rollout of Salesforce.com and drove a 100% increase in web leads
 - Formed industry relationships that catalyzed several of our largest projects

-**Director, Marketing | 2003 - 2009**
+**Director, Marketing (Biometrics and Healthcare Imaging Group) | 2003 - 2009**
 - Rebuilt marketing programs in response to rapid growth of demand for biometrics in public sector
 - Defined product marketing roadmap, expanded content, and redesigned website
 - Supported growth of sales staff from one to ten; built sales enablement program
 - Designed new website; wrote all product collateral, white papers, and sales content

+**Director, Product Marketing (Telecom Silicon IP Group) |	2001 - 2003**
+-	Conducted a multi-faceted marketing campaign evangelizing "video over DSL", which included editing a 50-page industry-wide white paper and speaking at many events
+-	Led marketing efforts of a coalition of vendors to standardize voice-over-DSL technology; the effort led to a $1 million technology license
+-	Gave multiple presentations at industry events, including at the largest US telecom event
+-	Contributed to the drafting of several IP licensing contracts

+**DSL Marketing Manager (Telecom Silicon IP Group) |	1999 - 2001**
+- Generated data sheets, product web pages, and use case white papers about DSL chipset technology
+- Developed a quantitative "market opportunity assessment” framework used to prioritize R&D projects for commercialization, including strategic fit evaluation, profitability, and risk analysis

 ### Early Career
 #### Systems Engineer – Strategic Product Support	| Applied Materials
- - Led teams to global silicon fabs of new ion implanter customers to improve productivity
+- Led engineering teams to customer fabs in Scotland, Japan, Taiwan, and Germany to improve productivity, knowledge transfer, process qualification, and training activities; program was cited as primary contributor to number-one customer satisfaction ranking by VLSI Research
+- Represented  Customer Support Department on product development team for newest implanter

 #### Linear Accelerator Engineer – Radiation Oncology Department | Fairfax Hospital
- - Assured uptime, and proper operation of $7 million worth of radiation oncology equipment
+- Assured minimal downtime and proper calibration and operation of $7 million worth of capital equipment
+- Created a software-based PM system that helped to significantly reduce unscheduled downtime

 #### Field Engineer – Oncology Care Systems  |  Siemens Healthineers
 - Maintained linear accelerators and fostered customer relationships at cancer centers

 #### Electrical Systems Intern – Nuclear Division	| Public Service Electric & Gas of New Jersey
 - Spent two summers working with engineering and electricians at Hope Creek nuclear plant

 ### [Portfolio](https://drive.google.com/drive/folders/14QfR5Ju0JhWrs4nCKHZJ4_5y62WMtK3g?usp=drive_link) and Highlights